 - manuscripts (the papers of an individual or family)

 Primary sources can be very different for different subjects.
 If you are writing a paper about an early female physician, for example, then her diary would be a primary source.
 If you are studying mid-twentieth century diplomatic history between the United States and Iraq, State Department records (such as Confidential U.S. State Department Central Files: Iraq, 1955-1959, available on Microfilm 498) would be a primary source.

 If you are unsure what constitutes a primary source for your class, ask your instructor for some ideas.
-Also see this site from Yale University for helpful hints on finding primary sources.
+Also see this site from Yale University and this one from the University of Illinois for helpful hints on finding primary sources.